21/10/2021

 A factory hall with characteristic concrete structure from the same period is being renovated into studios for the visual arts departments.
 An expressive new building provides performance classrooms for the music, word and dance departments.

-The design for the new urban art academy of Turnhout strives - both in the reconversion part and in the new construction part - to let the spirit of the recovered printing buildings speak for itself.
+The design for Turnhout's new urban art academy strives - both in the reconversion part and in the new construction part - to let the spirit of the recovered printing buildings speak for itself.
 Thus, the entire academy is conceived as a "creative factory" where a rational yet striking structure, together with a rhythm in facade solutions and light incidence, characterize the spaces.

 (Source: Wit Architecten)